A Comprehensive Comparison of XHTML Vs HTML5 with Features, Benefits, and Sample Code Examples:

 <input type="radio" value="test" id ="radio" disabled="disabled" />

-d) There should be a single root element with proper structure of <html>, <head>, <title>, <body>.
-All elements should have the closing tag, in lower case and correctly nested.
+d) There should be a single root element with a proper structure of <html>, <head>, title, <body>.
+All elements should have a closing tag, in lower case and correctly nested.

 Sample code snippet illustrating the above rule: